etcd-io/gofail/doc/design.md

 Finally, build your application using command `go build`.

 ### Step 3: Trigger failpoints
+#### 3.1 E2E test
-There are two ways to trigger failpoints, which are static and dynamic ways.
+There are two ways to trigger failpoints in E2E test, which are static and dynamic ways.

 The static way is to set [gofail terms](#gofail-term) using environment variable `GOFAIL_FAILPOINTS` directly when starting your application.
 See example below,
 ```